|

 Zero Mostel and Phil Silvers.
 Organist John Lauter provided musical entertainment.

-On Jan.
-14 and 15, organist Don Haller warmed the audience up for the
+On January 14 and 15, organist Don Haller warmed the audience up for the

-Humphrey Bogart starred in the Warner Brothers crime classic Angels
+and Humphrey Bogart starred in the Warner Brothers crime classic Angels

 with Dirty Faces (1938).
 At the Barton organ was Newton Bates.

-The Detroit Film Theatre began its newest
+Detroit Film Theatre began its newest season on January 14-16 with Frenchdirector

-director Jean-Pierre Melville's thrilling Bob
+Jean-Pierre Melville's thrilling Bob

-le Flambeur (1956), which returned to the DFT in Feb.
-2002.
-On
+le Flambeur (1956), which returned to the DFT in February 2002.

-Jan.
-21-23, Fitzcarraldo
+On January 21-23, Fitzcarraldo

 tried to build an opera house in the middle of a Peruvian jungle in Werner

 Herzog's tale of ego and obsession.
-(Fizcarraldo video courtesy

 The